amfeakes/CMEECourseWork/README.md

 # My CMEE Coursework Repository
 This repository contains all coursework materials, based on the [The Multilingual Quantitative Biologist](https://mhasoba.github.io/TheMulQuaBio/intro.html) online book.
 For the Computational Methods in Ecology and Evolution course, at Imperial College London, Silwood Park 22-23.

+## Group work
+The groupwork coursework is details within each week directory.
+Our groupwork repository can be found here [electric_emus](https://github.com/amfeakes/electric_emus.git).

 ## Contents
 The repositories for each week respectively